dydxprotocol/v4-documentation/pages/validators/upgrades/cosmovisor.md

 ## Configuration

 When Cosmovisor activates an upgrade, it does a backup of the entire data directory by default.
-This backup can take a very long time to process unless the user does agressive historical-state-pruning using the `pruning` [configuration on the node](../required_node_configs.md).
+This backup can take a very long time to process unless the user does aggressive historical-state-pruning using the `pruning` [configuration on the node](../required_node_configs.md).

 As long as you have access to a previous state [snapshot](../snapshots.md), we recommend setting the environment variable `UNSAFE_SKIP_BACKUP` to `false` which skips the data backup and allows a much faster upgrade.
 If your node is configured to only keep a small amount of historical state, then you may be able to get away with running the backup quickly.